Skip to Calculator

 What happens: You calculate yardage based on 54-inch fabric, but the bolt at the store (or the online product) is 44 inches.
 You buy the same number of yards but go home short.

-**Why it fails:** Width directly determines how many panels fit across, which changes total yardage needed.
-On a wide curtain or quilt backing, the difference between 44-inch and 54-inch fabric can be 2–3 extra yards.
+Why it fails: Width directly determines how many panels fit across, which changes total yardage needed.
+On a wide curtain or quilt backing, the difference between 44-inch and 54-inch fabric can be 2 to 3 extra yards.

-**The fix:** Check the bolt width before calculating.
-If the width is different from what you calculated, recalculate with the correct width.
-The [fabric calculator](/fabric-calculator) lets you choose between 36, 44, 54, 60, and 108-inch widths.
+The fix: Check the bolt width before calculating.
+If the width at the store is different from what you used, recalculate.
+The calculator supports 36, 44, 54, 60, and 108-inch widths.
 A 2-minute recalculation prevents a 2-trip problem.
+For which width is standard for different project types, see our guide to fabric bolt widths.
+For backing-specific width math, our quilt yardage guide has the full breakdown.

 Mistake 7: Not Buying a Buffer